How To Work At Home When You Don't Have Room For A Desk

 The next suggestion is to consider trading out any accent or side tables with something that offers storage.
 If you have sentimental reasons for keeping something, does a bin, basket or crate fit under it?
 This could be a great spot to house your items, or to relocate something else to make room for a dedicated office section.

-And finally, there are some pretty cool collapsible and folding wall-mounted desks with integrated storage like this one from Allmodern.
-If you currently have a bookshelf, consider replacing it with one that has an integrated desk like this one from West Elm.
+And finally, there are some pretty cool collapsible and folding wall-mounted desks with integrated storage.
+If you currently have a bookshelf, consider replacing it with one that has an integrated desk..

 And finally, make sure all your furniture is appropriately sized for your space.
 I realize that we’re all ballin’ on a budget so replacing things isn’t always an immediate option, but try to plan for the long-game and consider what items can be replaced for smaller pieces in exchange for a dedicated desk area.